Praagnya/Automated-CL-Generator-for-LinkedIn-Jobs/README.md

 # Automated Cover Letter Generator for LinkedIn Jobs

-This project automates the process of creating tailored Cover Letter for job applications by extracting job descriptions from LinkedIn and using a large language model to generate customized CVs.
+This project automates the process of creating tailored Cover Letter for job applications by extracting job descriptions from LinkedIn and using a large language model to generate customized Cover Letter.
 The project integrates web scraping, API calls, and AI-powered text generation to streamline and optimize the job application process.

 ### Features
 	•	Automated Job Description Extraction: Scrapes job descriptions from LinkedIn using Selenium and BeautifulSoup for detailed and structured data collection.